german-gonzalez/networkingworkshop/Lab5Instructions.md

 ### 2. Refining the traffic capture

-Testing in step 1 above proves that the traffic capture is working, but it would be better if we could seperate out the incoming `VXLAN` traffic from general network chatter.
+Testing in step 1 above proves that the traffic capture is working, but it would be better if we could separate out the incoming `VXLAN` traffic from general network chatter.
 This is possible on Linux by creating a virtual interface, and telling the physical interface to redirect all traffic with a specific `VXLAN` encapsulation ID to that virtual interface.
 The commands are as follows:

 * Set up the new interface